Mormukut11/Neva-Innovation-Test/README.md

 I have used R and RStudio to design multilayer neural network to identify the type of iris plant from iris dataset.

+Using keras to design the model on top of tensorflow.

 Load the data in RStudio.

 Perform EDA on iris data.